0xmahdirostami/audits/README.md

 > - Vyper

 ## About:
-- Holds a Master of Computer Science (proficient in math)
+- Holds a Master of Computer Science (proficient in math).
-- Over 1 year of experience auditing codebases with over **50 high and medium findings**.
+- Over 1 year of experience auditing codebases.
-- Top in HatsFinance all-time [leaderboard](https://app.hats.finance/leaderboard) (based on reward)
+- Top in HatsFinance all-time [leaderboard](https://app.hats.finance/leaderboard). (based on reward)
-- Top in 6 Competitions in HatsFinance
+- Top in 6 Competitions in HatsFinance.
-- Four times Judge and lead auditor in HatsFinance
+- Four times Judge and lead auditor in HatsFinance.

-# <a name="Private"></a>Private Audit, Testing, and Development Profile
+# <a name="Private"></a>Private Audit, Testing, and Development

 | Date          | Company                                  | Name         | Language | Action                           | GitHub Link for Audit or Testing  | Report, Test or Code   |
 | ------------- | ---------------------------------------- | ------------ | -------- | -------------------------------- | --------------------------------- | ---------------------- |